ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/README.md

 There are no additional prerequisites other than basic familiarity with genomic concepts and RNA sequencing and analysis.
 This workshop will be held twice in 2020 online via Zoom (June workshop) and on the UCD campus (July workshop) and will run from 9:00am to 5:00pm each day with an hour break for lunch.

-Participants must supply their own laptop/desktop with a reliable connection to the internet (UC Davis internet will be used for the July workshop).
+Participants must supply their own laptop/desktop with a reliable connection to the internet.
 The labtop/desktop should have a current versions of [R version 4.0](https://cloud.r-project.org/), [Rstudio](https://rstudio.com/products/rstudio/download/#download), and an application that allows them to ssh into a server (see this [page](https://ucdavis-bioinformatics-training.github.io/2020-mRNA_Seq_Workshop/prerequisites/cli/logging-in))

 ### FAQ